Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Main results for PDE models

 are defined.
 Observations then arise in a general random design regression setup where one is given jointly i.i.d.~random variables $(Y_i, X_i)_{i=1}^N$ of the form

 where the $X_i$'s are random i.i.d.~covariates drawn from law $\lambda$ on $\mathcal X$.
-We assume that the covariance $I_V$ of each noise vector $\varepsilon_i$ is diagonal for the inner product of $V$.
+We assume that the covariance $I_V$ of each noise vector $\varepsilon_i \in V$ is diagonal for the inner product of $V$.
 Correlated Gaussian noise can be accommodated simply by adjusting the choice of inner product on $V$.
 Conditions on the `experiments' underlying our regression model enter our results only through the probability measure $\lambda$ generating the $X_i$'s.
-In common cases where $\lambda$ represents a uniform distribution on some bounded domain in Euclidean space, a deterministic design regression model with `equally spaced' design $X_i=x_i$ can be seen to be statistically equivalent to (\ref{model}), see \cite{R08}.
+In common cases where $\lambda$ represents a uniform distribution on some bounded domain in Euclidean space, a deterministic design regression model with `equally spaced' design $X_i=x_i$ can be seen to be statistically equivalent to (\ref{model}), see \cite{R08}, and our analysis thus also informs such measurement setups.
+We opt to present the theory here in a \textit{random} design model as it allows for a unified probabilistic treatment of the numerical discretisation error in the proofs.

 If the natural domain on which $\mathscr G$ is defined is not a linear space, one can employ `link functions' that map $\Theta$ into the relevant domain.
 The new forward map then consists of the composition of that link function with the initial forward map.
 See Section \ref{schrott} below for an example.
 We insist that $\Theta$ be a linear space so that Gaussian process priors can be assigned to it.